General libraries

 Flexible delta adjustments

 So far, we have only considered simple delta adjustments that add the same value to all imputed missing data.
-However, you may want to implement more flexible delta adjustments for missing data following an ICE, where the magnitude of the delta varies depending on the distance of the visit from the ICE visit.
+However, you may want to implement more flexible delta adjustments for post-ICE missing data, where the magnitude of the delta varies depending on the distance of the visit from the ICE visit.

 To facilitate the creation of such flexible delta adjustments, the delta_template() function has two additional arguments delta and dlag: